acoustid/acoustid-server/acoustid/web/pages/webservice.md

 ### Overview

-You can use both GET and POST HTTP methods to send requests to the web service, but since the audio fingerprints get fairly long, compressed POST requests are prefered.
+You can use both GET and POST HTTP methods to send requests to the web service, but since the audio fingerprints get fairly long, compressed POST requests are preferred.

 The web service can return results in two formats, XML and JSON.
 If you don't specify which one you prefer, it will return JSON.